 Q: Does Acxiom track everything people do on the web?

 A: No. Acxiom does not collect cross-domain web browsing activity, but we do work with clients and partners who wish to use web browsing activity and our data to present more relevant advertising.
-When we do this, we comply with all applicable laws and the higher standards established by industry trade associations like the Data & Marketing Association, the Interactive Advertising Bureau and the Digital Advertising Alliance.
+When we do this, we comply with all applicable laws and the self-regulatory standards established by industry trade associations like the Data & Marketing Association, the Interactive Advertising Bureau and the Digital Advertising Alliance.

 Q: Can I see and correct information about me?